davehenton/cookies/README.md

 # Cookies And Ovens: Model a Bakery

-##Learning Competencies

-* Create well-defined classes with a single responsibility
-* Implement clean and flexible interfaces between objects
-* Use composition to give structure to more complex objects

-##Summary
+## Summary

- **I <3 Cookies** is a bakery that makes delicious cookies.
-They are growing rapidly, and they need some software to help them manage their kitchen.
+*I <3 Cookies* is a bakery specializing in delicious cookies.
+The bakery is growing rapidly and is having trouble keeping up with demand.
+Some bakery management software should do the trick.
+Our job is to build a program that will help them manage the bakery.

-Your job is to build a program that will help them manage their cookie baking.
-Here are a few user stories to help get you started:
+Here are a few user stories to help get us started:

 - As a baker, I want to make different types of cookies (peanut butter, chocolate chip, etc.).
 - As a baker, I want to place batches of cookies in an oven.
 - As a baker, I want to know when a batch of cookies is ready to be removed from the oven.

+### Object-oriented Design
-The point of this challenge is to exercise your object-oriented design muscles.
-Are you up for it?
+The point of this challenge is to exercise our object-oriented design muscles.
+Are we up for it?
+Here are some guidelines we should follow.

+* Create well-defined classes with a single responsibility.
+* Implement clean and flexible interfaces between objects.
+* Use composition to give structure to more complex objects.

+*Note:* If a refresher on objects is in order, here's a video from Dev Bootcamp days of yesteryear: DBC founder Shereef Bishay going over [Objects and Classes][objects and classes video] from June 18, 2012.

 ##Releases